 Like last year, Helsinki was once again the heart of the (Finnish) metal world for a long weekend.
 Metal bands and fans from near and far came to the heavy capital of Finland to see tons of great bands at Kaisaniemenpuisto [Kaisaniemi Park] in the center of the city.
 Tuska Open Air festival couldn’t be in a more convenient location – right behind the central railway station.
-There’s public transport from everywhere, lots of hotels, and even more importantly, tons of (metal) bars close by where you could grab a beer before the festival gates opened, or where you could continue partying ’til early morning after the official festival part was over. [ed 2021: we’re still looking for the gallery for this festival; check back soon!]
+There’s public transport from everywhere, lots of hotels, and even more importantly, tons of (metal) bars close by where you could grab a beer before the festival gates opened, or where you could continue partying ’til early morning after the official festival part was over. [ed: sorry, it seems we’ve lost the gallery in our move to WordPress]

 For those who had already started partying on Thursday evening at the infamous warm-up party, the first day of the festival started fairly early.
 I, for my part, had spend Thursday evening at the relatively new club Virgin Oil Co. to watch MUSTAN KUUN LAPSET, DARK FILTH FRATERNITY, CAUSE FOR EFFECT (who were probably the band that played the most during the whole festival), and SWALLOW THE SUN.
 Excluding CFE, it was quite a dark and doomy package and a great start into the long Hel city weekend.